vszakats/hb/.github/ISSUE_TEMPLATE.md

 ### Bug reports:

-Please replace this section with a brief summary of your issue, including example code, stdout/stderr output, platform/compiler and version details.
+Please replace this section with a brief summary of your issue, including self-contained example code, stdout/stderr output, platform/compiler and version details.

 ### Notes: